UbuntuKylin/kylin-user-guide/data/guide/kylin-video/en_US/index.md

 ![Fig 7 Preference](image/7.png)

 ### General
 Select playback engine: MPlayer or MPV.
 And accroding to the needs, customize that whether pause when minimized, preview when video is playing.
-As shown in Figure 7.
+As shown in Fig 7.

 ### Video
 Set output driver and other options, such as postprocessing, video equalizer, rendering, etc..
 As shown in Fig 8.